alt3/cakebox/README.md

 ### General

+- new: replace bash with php-cli
 - bug: use setfacl for cakephp2 and foc2 (and foc3) /tmp permissions
 - bug: add ruby file-detector to Cakebox.yaml.examples
-- foc: install suggested Search plugin
+- foc: install suggested Search plugin???
 - new: warn if no Cakebox.yaml is found? (load default settings first?)
 - new: long args so we can shorten cakebox-command (e.g. cakebox-app URL, everything else as argument)
 - new: enable Vagrantfile.rb environment variables